-Like many colleges with a religious affiliation, Allen U is not "faith based" and is therefore unlikely to require a religious studies component.
+Some, but not all, schools with a religious affiliation may require a statement of faith or religious studies component.
+Contact the school to see what their requirements are.
 If an affinity with the African Methodist Episcopal faith interests you, check out our ranking of The Best African Methodist Episcopal Colleges and Universities.

 Allen U Has a Disability Services Site

 For more information on policies and accommodations that the university provides to ensure all students get the opportunity to participate, you can visit Allen U Disability Services.

 Allen U for the Military